Weak units, universal cells, and coherence via universality for bicategories: Regular poly-bicategories and universal 2-cells

 Extending the definition to morphisms in the obvious way, for example letting $\opp{f}(\opp{a}) := \opp{f(a)}$, defines involutive endofunctors $\opp{(-)}$ and $\coo{(-)}$ on $\rtwopol$. \end{dfn}

-A regular 2-polygraph $X$ induces a 2-globular set \cite[Section 1.4]{leinster2004higher}, by restriction to 2-cells that have a single input and a single output 1-cell. \begin{dfn} Given a regular 2-polygraph $X$, the 2-globular set $GX$ is its sub-diagram
+A regular 2-polygraph $X$ induces a 2-graph, or 2-globular set \cite[Section 1.4]{leinster2004higher}, by restriction to 2-cells that have a single input and a single output 1-cell. \begin{dfn} Given a regular 2-polygraph $X$, the 2-graph $GX$ is the sub-diagram